Igglybuff/awesome-piracy/readme.md

 - [sshuttle](https://github.com/sshuttle/sshuttle) Transparent proxy server that works as a poor man's VPN.
 - [ZeroTier](https://www.zerotier.com) Peer-to-peer multi-platform VPN
 - [Outline by Alphabet](https://www.getoutline.org/) Not exactly a VPN, but is strong in privacy and security.
 Works with DO, Google Cloud, AWS and more.
 - [Mysterium Network](https://mysterium.network/) Open-source VPN client and server software.
-Can be used to sell your spare bandwidth for cryptocurrency.
+It can be used to sell your spare bandwidth for cryptocurrency.

 ## Browser Extensions
 - [Decentraleyes](https://decentraleyes.org/) Protects against tracking with a local CDN (Content Delivery Network) emulation.